TypeStrong/typedoc/website/README.md

 ## Updating the API docs
 With each stable release, run TypeDoc on the `src/index.ts` file and output to the `website/api/` directory.
+Please do not update the API docs when working on the project since it should only be updated when a release is made available on npm.

 ## Running Jekyll locally
 You can run Jekyll on a computer with Ruby 2.1 or higher installed and the `bundle` gem.